-Unprecedented 10-Year Effort to Remain in Brooklyn
+Unprecedented 10-Year Effort to Keep the Dodgers in Brooklyn

 In 1946, Walter O’Malley began his quest to find a solution for aging Ebbets Field in Brooklyn.
 Parking at Ebbets Field was limited to just 700 cars in the scattered lots around the ballpark.
 In 1912, in Leslie’s, The People’s Weekly, Dodger owner Charles Ebbets wrote, “I want to build a structure that will fill all demands upon it for the next thirty years.”“Why I Am Building a Baseball Stadium”, Charles Ebbets, President Brooklyn Baseball Club, Leslie’s, The People’s Weekly, April 4, 1912 Coincidentally, that would take the steel, brick and cement stadium to the end of its life expectancy at about the time O’Malley started searching for solutions.